hjwp/www.obeythetestinggoat.com/content/pages/testimonials_and_reviews.md

 Here's a few nice things people have said to me about the book, either directly or via online reviews:

+### Iain Houston, November 2014: "combines a large a number of really important ideas and, at the same time, pays justice to them with just the right amount of detail."

+> Hi Harry,

+> I really appreciate your attention to detail.
+Just the right balance, so as not to lose the view from above whilst being very clear about (to me) very important disclosures about your thought process.
+At random: “But we won’t do them [refactoring] right away, because right now our application is in a broken state.”
+Again: Your thinking out loud about why you’d tend to Model Layer validation rather towards a plethora of form validation.
+Good to think about; good to hear your reasoning.

+> I think you’ve been very clever to combine so large a number of really important ideas and, at the same time, pay justice to them with just the right amount of detail.

+> It’s so important, this detail.
+The hundreds of little micro-decisions a programmer decides during each hour of programming: what to call this variable? should I commit now? should I refactor yet?
+Is it worth writing a test for this?
+I should break this file / function into smaller pieces as I’m losing control of the idea...

+> So, to be able to read along with your thought processes as we explore new ways of doing things: making micro-decisions about new things we’re just getting to grips with and that still feel a little unfamiliar under our fingers...
+I very much and appreciate your book.
+It’s certainly been an eye-opener for me.

+Thanks Iain :)

 ### Edward Cheadle, September 2014:  "well written, easy to understand and pulls together all the concepts of modern software development"

 > I saw the book at Barnes and Noble, looked through it and bought it.
 I did see I could read the book for free and then make a decision whether or not to buy it,  but I looked it over and realized I wanted it in print so I could make notes, mark pages and keep it as a reference.
 I am now on page 22 and I am very glad I just bought it.